alekepd/vlstore/README.md

 FORCES = np.random.rand(N_FRAMES, NSITES, 3).astype(np.float32)  # noqa: NPY002
 ```

-This is where we will save our data on disk.
+This is the name of the file that will contain our saved data.

 ```python
 FILENAME = "mol.store"